Keratoconus Treatment in Honolulu & Maui

 Many keratoconus patients come to EyeSight Hawaii to see Dr. Olkowski and Dr. Dash for their special training and experience.

 Keratoconus (in Greek kerato=cornea and konos=cone) is a thinning of the cornea.
 The normally round cornea is shaped more like a cone causing the vision to be impaired.
 This is generally a slow progressing disorder that ranges from mild to severe.
 First, vision becomes blurred and distorted.
 In the early stages, the vision can be corrected with glasses, though frequent changes in the patient’s prescription is required.
 As the keratoconus progresses, glasses no longer work and contact lenses are required.
 Patients with more severe keratoconus are not even able to tolerate contact lenses and may require a corneal transplant.

 Even if patients are able to wear contact lenses, they often need specialty lenses.
 Fittings for these lenses require special training and can require several visits as well as follow up visits once a lens has been chosen.
-Dr. Louie has the special training and experience to help these hard to fit patients.
+Dr. Dash has the special training and experience to help these hard to fit patients.
 The most frequently used contact lenses for keratoconus patients are gas permeable lenses.

 Intacs for Keratoconus Treatment

 For many keratoconus patients, another option is FDA approved Intacs.
 Dr. Olkowski is one of the most experienced Intacs surgeons in Hawaii and has successfully placed them in many patients with nearsightedness and astigmatism.
 These tiny plastic rings can reduce and even eliminate the need for glasses and contacts.